rahulagarwal-1/rahulagarwal-1/README.md

 ## What I do

 I design and optimise cloud-native ETL/ELT pipelines that move and transform data at scale.
-At TCS I work on the Qantas Airways account, building AWS Glue PySpark jobs processing **30M+ records weekly** and maintaining serverless ingestion workflows.
-I also work with the Azure data stack — ADF, Data Lake (Bronze/Silver/Gold), Synapse Analytics and Power BI.
+At TCS I built AWS Glue PySpark jobs processing 30M+ records weekly and serverless ingestion workflows using Lambda, SQS, Step Functions and EventBridge.
+I have also explored the Azure data stack through personal projects — building end-to-end pipelines with ADF, Data Lake (Bronze/Silver/Gold), Databricks, Synapse Analytics

 ---